The Intellectual Property Review: Brazil

-A final decision on infringement and nullity actions may take between one and two years at first instance.
-A final decision at second instance may take up to two years.
-These time frames will vary according to the complexity of the case, and the state and court in which the lawsuit is filed.
-Preliminary injunctions may be granted immediately, provided the legal requirements are met.
+A final decision on infringement and nullity actions might take between one and two years at first instance.
+A final decision at second instance might take up to two years.
+These time frames will vary according to the complexity of the case and the state and court in which the lawsuit is filed.
+Preliminary injunctions may be granted immediately, provided that the legal requirements are met.

 In order to obtain a preliminary injunction, the plaintiff must demonstrate a prima facie good case (i.e., that there is a likelihood of success on the merits of the case, and that delay in granting the relief sought would be likely to give rise to harm that is irreparable or very difficult to redress).
 The plaintiff may also seek the imposition of a daily penalty for failure to abide by the preliminary injunction.

-Additionally, the BIPL establishes that anyone caught exporting, selling, displaying or offering for sale, keeping in stock, concealing or receiving to use for economic purposes a product that is manufactured infringing a patent of invention or an utility model patent, or that is obtained by a patented means or process; or caught importing a product that is the subject matter of a patent of invention or a utility model patent, or obtained by a means or process that is patented in Brazil, to use for an economic purpose, which has neither been placed on the foreign market directly nor with the consent of the patent owner, is subject to imprisonment for a period of one to three months, or a fine.
+In addition, the BIPL establishes that anyone caught exporting, selling, displaying or offering for sale, keeping in stock, concealing, or receiving to use for economic purposes a product that is manufactured, that infringes a patent of invention or a utility model patent, or that was obtained by a patented means or process is subject to imprisonment for a period of one to three months or a fine.
+So too is anyone caught importing a product that is the subject matter of a patent of invention or a utility model patent or was obtained by a means or process that is patented in Brazil to use for an economic purpose and that has not been placed on the foreign market directly or with the consent of the patent owner.

 The same penalty applies to anyone caught supplying the component of a patented product or material or equipment with which to carry out a patented process, provided that the final application of the component, material or equipment of necessity leads to the use of the subject matter of the patent.